rawmind0/docker-alpine/README.md

 ## Catalog

-The following repo provides catalog package to deploy services in rancher.
+The following repo provides rancher catalog package to deploy services.
 There are packages for cattle and for k8s.

 * [service-catalog](https://github.com/rawmind0/service-catalog)